 There are career opportunities available to you even if you have received a conviction, but the likelihood is that you feel anxious about admitting to these previous convictions due to what it might mean for your job prospects.
 The good news is that many employers are happy to look at the merit of individual candidates rather than the convictions they have.

 If you are still under a driving ban for a motoring conviction then clearly you cannot realistically apply for a driving job, so travelling salesman or Tesco delivery person is not likely to be a suitable career path for you.
 However, once your conviction is spent, the Rehabilitation of Offenders Act 1974 states that you no longer need to declare spent convictions when you are applying for a job unless the career you wish to pursue is exempted from this legislation.
 Exemptions include work with children and vulnerable adults, the legal profession, chartered or certified accountants, veterinary surgeons or the medical profession.
-For a driving job after a conviction is spent you would just need to find motor trade insurance with convictions.
+For a driving job after a conviction is spent you would just need to find convicted drivers motor trade insurance.

 What options are there?

 How about having a rethink and considering one of these career paths if you have got a conviction and have either lost your job or are unable to continue pursuing the chosen career path?

 1. Utilise your IT Skills - working as an app developer, computer programmer or web developer is a good opportunity for somebody who is computer literate as these jobs are very in demand.
 Due to the fact that employers are always looking for good people, they will often overlook convictions.
 Alternatively, there are many opportunities for self-employment and freelance work, where you are less likely to be asked to declare convictions.